The WHOOP Strap 3.0 is a versatile and well designed wearable let down by an expensive subscription model.

 I found that the clasp was pretty stiff compared to the band, so when trying to open it I would sometimes just loosen the band while the clasp remained shut.

-One advantage of the WHOOP over a wearable like the Oura ring is that your fingers are free when doing exercises like deadlifts, an admittedly small issue for myself but one that others might care about.
+One advantage of the WHOOP compared to a wearable like the Oura ring is that your fingers are free when doing exercises like deadlifts, an admittedly small issue for myself but one that others might care about.

 One downside which may be important to some is the WHOOP Strap 3.0’s lack of airplane mode.
 I personally like to put my Oura ring into airplane mode while sleeping, and it’s a shame the WHOOP doesn’t include a feature like this.